Soup Too Peppery

 The fix

-- 3 add a squeeze of lemon to rebalance
+- 4Finish with a squeeze of lemon to redirect the palate toward brightness

 If it's still wrong